harbaum/Pacman-TangNano9k/m0sdock_usb_joystick/README.md

 ## Usage

-The joystick can be connected to the USB-C port of the M0S using a USB-A to USB-C adaptor.
+The joystick can be connected to the USB-C port of the M0S dock using a USB-A to USB-C adaptor.
 Since the joystick will not provide power to the M0S dock it now needs to be supplied from the 5V and GND pins on the extension connector.

-The M0S doch has three LEDs.
+The M0S dock has three LEDs.
 The rightmost indicates that power is available.
 This one needs to light up once 5V is applied to the extension connector.

-The second LED from right is used to indicate that a HOD device has been detected.
+The middle LED is used to indicate that a HID device has been detected.
 This means that the M0S has detected an input device (joystick, keyboard or mouse) on the USB port.

-And the third leftmost LEDs mirrors the state of the first fire button.
+And the third leftmost LED mirrors the state of the first fire button.
-If a matching joystick is connected this LED should be controllable by one of the joysticks fire button.
+If a matching joystick is connected this LED should be controllable by one of the joysticks fire buttons.
 If it isn't, then the joystick is not compatible.

 If the fire LED works, then the active-low digital signals should be